-A. Water, oil and gas meter applications:
+A. Water, Oil and Gas Meter Applications:

-SPEC WRITER NOTE: Utilize vortex meters for natural gas flow.
+- Utilize vortex meters for natural gas flow.
 Alternatively, turbine meters may be used for natural gas flow.
-See spec writer notes regarding use of turbine meters.

-These meters may already be in place, or may already be specified in Sections 23 09 23 or 23 09 11.
+See spec writer notes regarding use of turbine meters. - 2.
+These meters may already be in place, or may already be specified in Section 23 09 23.
 If the existing meters or if the meters specified elsewhere are sufficient to this Section's mission, those meters may be used for the Section's mission.
-Edit accordingly.

-Steam Meters: provide vortex-shedding flowmeters, along with temperature sensors and pressure transducers to develop the energy flow.

-SPEC WRITER NOTE: The following paragraphs do not include turbine meters in recommendations for water applications, because of the maintenance issues described above.
-If first cost becomes an overriding factor, the AE may consider their use.
+Edit accordingly. - 3.
+The following paragraphs do not include turbine meters in recommendations for water applications, because of the maintenance issues described above.
+If first cost becomes an overriding factor, the AE may consider their use. - 1.
+Natural Gas Meters: provide vortex-shedding flowmeters with pressure sensors. - 2.
+Liquefied Petroleum Gas Meters: provide vortex-shedding flowmeters with pressure sensors. - 3.
+Potable (Domestic) Water: provide a magnetic flowmeter in new installations; provide an ultrasonic or vortex-shedding flowmeter

-- 2. Steam Condensate Meters: provide a magnetic flowmeter in new installations; provide an ultrasonic or vortex-shedding flowmeter in existing installations which service interruption is not allowed.
-Provide temperature and pressure transducers to develop the energy flow. - 3.
-Natural Gas Meters: provide vortex-shedding flowmeters with pressure sensors. - 4.
-Liquefied Petroleum Gas Meters: provide vortex-shedding flowmeters with pressure sensors. - 5.
-Potable (Domestic) Water: provide a magnetic flowmeter in new installations; provide an ultrasonic or vortex-shedding flowmeter with pressure sensor in existing installations which service interruption is not allowed. - Reclaimed (storm or gray): provide a magnetic flowmeter in new installations; provide a vortex-shedding flowmeter with pressure sensor in existing installations which service interruption is not allowed.
+- with pressure sensor in existing installations which service interruption is prohibited. - 4.
+Reclaimed (storm or gray): provide a magnetic flowmeter in new installations; provide a vortex-shedding flowmeter with pressure sensor in existing installations which service interruption is prohibited. - 5.
+Make-up Water Meters// to Cooling Towers, Evaporative Cooling Systems and Boiler Systems//: provide a magnetic flowmeter in new installations; provide a vortex-shedding flowmeter with pressure sensor in existing installations which service interruption is prohibited.

+6. Oil Meters:

-- 7. Make-up Water Meters //to Cooling Towers, Evaporative Cooling Systems and Boiler Systems//: provide a magnetic flowmeter in new installations; provide a vortex-shedding flowmeter with pressure sensor in existing installations which service interruption is not allowed. - 8.
-Oil Meters - a.
-No. 2 Oils and other Light Oils (less than 60 SSU viscosity at 38 degrees C (100 degrees F)): use screw-type or positivedisplacement (such as rotating piston or oscillating piston) flowmeters.
+a.
+No. 2 Oils and other Light Oils (less than 60 SSU viscosity at 38 degrees C (100 degrees F)): use screw-type or positive-displacement (such as rotating piston or oscillating piston) flowmeters.